nicksmith100/milestone-project-1/README.md

     - The font used throughout the rest of the site is Playfair Display, with Serif as the fallback font.

-    - Playfair Display is a classy, stylish serif font which complements the playfulness of the heading font, demonstrating the professionalism of the company.
+    - Playfair Display is a classy, stylish serif font which provides a contrast to the playfulness of the heading font, demonstrating the professionalism of the company.

     - Playfair Display is imported from [Google Fonts](https://fonts.google.com/specimen/Playfair+Display).